zwbetz-gh/zwbetz/content/blog/rosetta-stone-cli-write-the-same-option-parser-script-in-multiple-languages/index.md

 ## Thoughts

 - Quoting variables in Bash is safe, but tedious
 - Bash has an interesting built-in called `shift`.
-When called, it removes arguments from the beginning of the argument list.
-When used inside a while loop / case statement combo, it's like you're calling `pop()` on a list that you're currently iterating.
+When called, it removes 1 argument from the beginning of the argument list.
+When used inside a while loop / case statement combo, it's like you're calling `shift()` on an array that you're currently iterating.
 Spooky
 - This was my first substantial Python script.
 I was forced to dive deep into the docs.
 The syntax reminded me of Visual Basic (in a good way), which I first learned to program on
 - When accessing an array index that does not exist, JS returns `undefined`, but Python throws an `IndexError`
 - All of these languages support multi-line template literal strings, which is nice